MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 ## Lightweight Runtime

-The card runtime is the core of what allows users to securily run their interactive cards with embeded data and workflows.
-The runtime engine abstracts over the interactive transaction capabilities of card canvases, enabling users to send and receive cards without needing to deploy a secondary bot service or build additional apps.
+The card runtime allows users to run their interactive cards with embedded data and workflows.
+The runtime engine abstracts over the interactive transaction capabilities of card canvases, enabling users to send and receive cards without needing to deploy a secondary bot service or build other apps.